selvaraj-sembulingam/BigDataEngineering/MapReduce/WordCount/README.md

 # Getting Started with Hadoop MapReduce in Python

-###

 ### Creating the required Required Files
-Create a file in the local named `word_count_data.txt` with the content in which we are going to apply MapReduce to find the word count.
+1. Create a file in the local named `word_count_data.txt` using ```vi word_count_data.txt```
+2. Enter the contents into the file to which we are going to apply MapReduce to find the word count.
-Keep the Files `mapper.py` and `reducer.py` in the current working directory.
+3. Keep the Files `mapper.py` and `reducer.py` in the current working directory.

 ### Copying the Files to HDFS
 ```
-hdfs dfs -put word_count_data.txt ????
+hdfs dfs -put word_count_data.txt /user/root/
 ```

 ### Running the MapReduce job